cloudmesh/cloudmesh1/doc/source/developer.rst

   cd /vagrant/cloudmesh
   deploy cloudmesh

-Please note that the changes in teh cloudmesh directory are synced with the directory::
+Please note that the changes in the cloudmesh directory are synced with the directory::

   /tmp/vagrant/cloudmesh